ptsteadman/jekyll-now/_posts/2015-03-23-Make-VS-Insert-Spaces.md

 in another text editor like vim, your automatically-inserted tabs will appear larger than four spaces.

-How to fix this: go to Tools->Options->Text Editor->All Languages->Tabs:
+Here's how to make visual studio insert spaces instead of tabs on newline indents: go to Tools->Options->Text Editor->All Languages->Tabs:

 ![_config.yml]({{ site.baseurl }}/images/spaces.png)